Inspire – High potential and gifted education

 What is high potential and gifted education?

-HPGE stands for High Potential and Gifted Education.
+HPGE stands for Inspire – High potential and gifted education.
 It means providing learning experiences that meet the needs of students who show exceptional abilities or talents.
 At our school, we understand that giftedness isn’t just about being great at schoolwork — it can show in many different ways.

 The NSW Department of Education identifies four important areas, or domains, where students might show high potential: